IyadAssaf/go-away/README.md

-   --debug               enable debug logging (default: false) --status-text value   text to use for slack status (default: "On webcam") --status-emoji value  emoji to use for slack status (default: "🎥") --help, -h            show help (default: false)
+   --debug               enable debug logging (default: false) --status-text value   text to use for slack status (default: "On webcam") --status-emoji value  emoji to use for slack status (default: "🎥") --refresh-rate value  number of seconds to refresh webcam status (default: 0) --help, -h            show help (default: false)
 ```